UofSC-Fall-2022-Math-300-H01/homework9/README.md

-## Homework 7
+## Homework 9

-Make Lean accept your proofs for the problems.
+We look at sets in Lean 4.
+Since set theory hasn't yet stabilized, we include our own library with basic definitions, results, and notations.